Erty-Gamedev/GoldSrc-Map2Prop/README.md

 ## Future

-One of the planned features is full commandline options support (such as specifying an output folder, disabling NULL face skipping and setting masked rendermode on transparent textures).
+One of the planned features is full commandline options support such as specifying an output folder, disabling NULL face skipping and setting masked rendermode on transparent textures, and whether to use edge smoothing and the threshold for it.

 It's also planned to implement .rmf/.jmf support (thanks to Captain P for showing me the parsing code for the formats from MESS).